DmitryTsepelev/graphql-ruby-persisted_queries/README.md

 )
 ```

-5. Run the app! 🔥

-## Usage with BatchLink

-It's possible to group queries using [batch-link](https://www.apollographql.com/docs/link/links/batch-http/) and send them as a single HTTP request.
-In this case you need to use `GraphqlSchema.multiplex(queries)` instead of `#execute`.
-The gem supports it too, no action required!
+You're all set!

-## Alternative stores
+## Advanced usage

-All the queries are stored in memory by default, but you can easily switch to _redis_ or _memcached_:
+All the queries are stored in memory by default, but you can easily switch to another storage (e.g., _redis_:

 ```ruby
 class GraphqlSchema < GraphQL::Schema